 Every business, whether offering a service or product, will likely need to invoice their clients for a job well done – and there’s no reason to muck about with trying to make an invoice with your word processor when you can just make use of an invoice generator app that’ll do most of the work for you.

-There are some things invoices have to contain, including the amount, the product or service, the applicable business and their contact information and address: It’s just easier to use a receipt template for each one.
+Invoices must contain certain information, including the amount, the product or service, the applicable business, and its contact information and address.
+It’s just easier to use a receipt template for each one.

-Free invoice templates can be downloaded from the internet, or you can use a free invoice generator like the one at Invoice Home to get your invoices out to your clients as soon as you can.
+Free invoice templates can be downloaded from the Internet, or you can use a free invoice generator like the one at Invoice Home to send your invoices to your clients as soon as possible.

 Point-of-Sale Software

-Some types of businesses require point-of-sale software – this includes largely businesses in the retail sector.
-These used to be especially expensive for business owners because this was considered “specialist” software designed for commercial use – you’re going to make money from it, so software developers don’t mind charging a lot of money for it.
+Some types of businesses, such as retail businesses, require point-of-sale software.
+These used to be especially expensive for business owners because they were considered “specialist” software designed for commercial use—you’re going to make money from it, so software developers don’t mind charging a lot of money for it.

-Lucky for all of us, there are many point-of-sale software options available for free, including Unicenta, Open Source Point-of-Sale and PHP Point-of-Sale, an easy-to-use software solution that operates entirely online and keeps your information on a larger database.
-There’s even Floreant, software that’s been designed specifically as a point-of-sale for restaurants.
+Lucky for all of us, there are many point-of-sale software options available for free, including Unicenta, Open Source Point-of-Sale, and PHP Point-of-Sale.
+These are easy-to-use software solutions that operate entirely online and keep your information in a larger database.
+There’s even Floreant, software designed specifically as a point-of-sale system for restaurants.

 GPS and Location Software

-Mapping and GPS location software isn’t something that most people associate with starting a new business, but it’s something you’ll need very soon: Especially when you have to see clients and other businesses in another part of town!
+Most people don’t associate mapping and GPS location software with starting a new business.
+You’ll need it very soon, especially when you have to see clients and other businesses in another part of town!

-Most people go with the default of Google Maps that comes with their device, but there are other, more accurate options available: Take a look at Here, Waze and Maps.me – some of these even allow you to pinpoint specific areas on the map, or pull GPS co-ordinates to make the trip a little easier.
+Most people use Google Maps by default on their devices, but there are other, more accurate options available: Take a look at Here, Waze, and Maps.me—some of these even allow you to pinpoint specific areas on the map or pull GPS coordinates to make the trip a little easier.

 Networking Software

-Working platforms like Basecamp, Asana, Trello and WebCollab are hugely popular for freelancers and small business – especially those who make use of several staff members who need to keep in touch with one another to keep their fingers on the pulse of what’s happening.
+Working platforms like Basecamp, Asana, Trello, and WebCollab are hugely popular among freelancers and small businesses.
+This is especially true for those who employ multiple staff members who need to stay in touch with one another.

-It’s easy to set up a central schedule (that anyone with permissions can access or edit as they need to), and you can even upload files, plan meetings or schedule conference calls with your team.
+It’s easy to set up a central schedule (that anyone with permissions can access or edit as needed).
+You can even upload files, plan meetings, or schedule conference calls with your team.

-Most are available with a smartphone or mobile equivalent too, so you can stay in touch with your team while you’re on the move.
+Most are available with a smartphone or mobile equivalent, too, allowing you to stay in touch with your team while on the move.

 Conferencing Software

-Networking software can be too overwhelming for most people, especially smaller businesses that don’t have the prospect of as many staff members just yet.
-But this doesn’t mean that you won’t still have to speak to clients and customers or schedule meetings – and for this, you should take a look at conferencing software.
+Networking software can be overwhelming for most people, especially smaller businesses that haven’t yet expanded their staff.
+However, this doesn’t mean you won’t still need to speak with clients and customers, or schedule meetings.
+For this, you should consider using conferencing software that will be essential for your business.

 These allow you to make both phone and video calls, or you can set up a “group chat.”
-Some even allow you to install third-party apps to make sharing and editing information for collaborative work even easier.
+Some even allow you to install third-party apps, making sharing and editing information for collaborative work even easier.

-Skype is the most popular, but it’s not the only option available: Viber, Google Hangouts and FaceTime are just as frequently used.
+Skype is the most popular option, but it’s not the only one available: Viber, Google Hangouts, and FaceTime are also frequently used.

 Smartphones

-Most of the software on this list has a mobile equivalent, and it’s recommended that you use it along with installing it on the main system for your business: It’s just easier, quicker and more convenient for you and your business.
+Most of the software on this list has a mobile equivalent.
+It’s recommended that you use it in conjunction with installing it on your business’s main system.
+It’s just easier, quicker, and more convenient for you and your business.

 What software do you consider essential for your small business?